nevrome/mobest/docs/advanced.md

 # Advanced features of the mobest package

-`mobest::locate` uses the spatiotemporal interpolation to calculate a similarity probability between a set of "search" samples and an interpolation field.
-It requires the necessary reference sample input to perform the interpolation, which internally employs `mobest::create_model_grid` and `mobest::run_model_grid`.
-The search then yields a similarity probability value for each grid cell and for each search sample in an object of class `mobest_locateoverview`.
-These probabilities are normalized for each search sample and grid (with the default `normalize = TRUE`).

-## The permutation machine
+`mobest::locate()` uses spatiotemporal interpolation to calculate spatial similarity probability maps between a set of search samples and an interpolated ancestry field at specific time slices.
+This basic and arguably most important usecase of the mobest package is documented in {doc}`A basic similarity search workflow <basic>`. `locate()` hides a lot of the complexity of mobest, though, and some of that will be documented in this section.

+## Gaussian process regression on top of a linear model

+...

 ## Spatiotemporal interpolation permutations in a model grid